angystallone/ProbShakemaps/README.md

 ```

 The folder `shakemap/data/shakemap_profiles/world/data` includes, as an example, the event-id folder for Norcia earthquake (`8863681/current`).
 The event-id folder contains the file `event.xml`, with basic information about the event.
 You need to create an `event-id/current` folder for each new event and provide the corresponding `event.xml` file.
-The latter can be built easily: start from the `event.xml` file provided for the Norcia example and then edit latitude, longitude, magnitude and time, the only information needed by `SeisEnsMan` to download the event QUAKEML file (see below).
+The latter can be built easily: start from the `event.xml` file provided for the Norcia example and then edit magnitude and time, the only information needed by `SeisEnsMan` to download the event QUAKEML file (see below).
 Make sure the event-id is the same you provided in `input_file.txt`.
 The Vs30 file (`global_italy_vs30_clobber.grd`) is placed in the Docker folder `/home/shake/shakemap_data/vs30` after building the image.
 The file includes a specific Vs30 model for italy (Michelini et al., 2020).

 Start Docker (download it from [here](https://www.docker.com/)) and build the shakemap Docker Image: